 The polynomials are the invariant factors of .

-Let be the nonzero column vector in , so that is the vector in that corresponds to the -module generator in .
+Let be the nonzero column vector in , so that is the vector in that corresponds to the -module generator for .
 Since a full -vector space basis for is , the corresponding -vector space basis for that invariant subspace of is .
 Do this for each nonzero column of .
 Listing the vectors produced (in this order) gives a desired change-of-basis matrix .

 Warning